rheijuan/Story/Story.md

-#Chapter 1: Introduction
+# Chapter 1: Introduction

-Once upom a time, in the software development form,
+Once upon a time, in the software development firm,

-there was a programmer named John.
+there was a programmer named Steve.

 He was happy at his job.

-#Chapter 2: The Project
+# Chapter 2: The Project

 One day, he was invited to join a key project

-#Chapter 3: The promotion
+# Chapter 3: The promotion

 The boss decided to have a talk with John.

+# Chapter 4: Leadership

+Sample

+# Chapter 5: Something

+Something

+# Chapter 6: Resolution

+Last na